travis-ci/docs-travis-ci-com/user/notifications.md

     on_failure: [always|never|change] # default: always
 ```

 > Note: Items in brackets are placeholders.
-Brackets should be omitted.
+Select one option and ommit the

-`always` and `never` mean that you want email notifications to be sent always or never. `change` means that you will get them when the build status changes on the given branch.
+> brackets.
+For example `on_success: never`

 Pull Request builds do not trigger email notifications.